 You can learn anything if you are both patient and persistent.
 Coding is no different.
-If you are committed to taking the time to code, this will be an easier task for you and will come more naturally.
-You should also understand that there will be times it can get frustrating, but know that this is a small price to pay to learn a fantastic new skill.
+If you are committed to taking the time to code, it becomes an easier task for you.
+You should also understand that there will be times it can get frustrating.
+However, know that this is a small price to pay to learn a fantastic new skill.

 In general, when starting with your very first project, smaller is better.
 Your ambitions may be huge, but it is still best to start with a “toy project.”
 A simple website or app is usually a better way to start than jumping right into a full, experiential, interactive webpage.

 Similarly, a basic text-adventure game with no graphics yet still uses learning concepts is a great toy project compared to a whole game.
 You’re in good company; even experienced programmers start with basic toy projects when they are testing out new ideas.

 3. Access Study Materials.

 Find a book that will tell you exactly how to set up a program step by step.
 Most “coding for beginners” books will help you learn the basics quickly.

 Another resource is internet tutorials, such as those available on YouTube.
 Videos can be a great start to your learning process.
 They can show you step-by-step instructions you can follow in real-time.
 When choosing these videos, understand that some of these tutorials are for beginners while others are targeted to more experienced coders.